hnben/AIDataAnalytics/README.md

 - All team members have a history of commits with detailed comments.

 **6. Uses OOP, and utilizes multiple classes, including at least one inheritance relationship.**
-- Classes: Overview, Revenue, Order, Transaction, Overhead, Expenses, EmployeeExpenses, Material Expenses.
+- Classes: Overview, Revenue, Order, Transaction, Expenses.
-- MaterialExpenses and EmployeeExpenses inherits Expenses class and its fields: type, date, and total amount.
+- Transaction and Order inherits from the Revenue class and its fields: date and totalAmount.

 **7. Contains full Docblocks for all PHP files and follows PEAR standards.**
 - All PHP files contains DocBlocks and follows PEAR Standards.